japaf/foamgen/README.md

-# Foamgen: create foam morphology
+# Foamgen: generate foam morphology

 Foamgen can create spatially three-dimensional virtual representations of foam morphology with desired foam density, cell size distribution and strut content.
 Can be used to create both closed-cell and open-cell foams.
 Capable of generation of both structured (uniform grid) and unstructured meshes.